 Apologies are effective when mistakes are for learning.

 Woops.
-Upsets can flare up from nowhere, even in the best of relationships and marriages
+Upsets can flare up from nowhere, even in the best of relationships and marriages.
+No need to let emotional debts mount until they add up to major problems between the two of you.

-Effective apologies repay your goodwill account.
+Effective apologies replenish your goodwill account.
 They're essential, especially for couples.
 Debt is problematic in a love-account.
 Better to stay debt-free.

 Couples who apologize well and sweetly actually find that they grow closer as a result of their goofs.
 Couples who lack this skill set are at risk for continuing on an ever-worsening collision course, or for distancing from each other until they part ways altogether.